facebook-pixel

 Practical Applications & Considerations

-• Poor air circulation: Rooms that feel stuffy or have hot and cold spots
+• Poor air circulation: rooms that feel stuffy even with the system running

 When to consult a professional